Join Our Mailing List

 Orient To Neutral

-Orienting to neutral is a dualistic, efferent, non-osteopathic practice that uses objectification to 'find' neutral.
-When we orient to a neutral, it creates a separated 'me' who orients to an objectified 'neutral' over and out there.
-Orienting to something 'over and out there' efferently expresses the ego's recoil strategy to separate us from the actual living neutral inside us as our Silent Partner.
-By engaging a dualistic relational field of efference, we are separated from the client and the neutral; orientation replaces the field of mutuality that Becker considers an essential practice in his Silent Partner piece.
+Orienting to neutral is a dualistic, efferent, non-osteopathic practice that uses objectification to seek out and 'find' the neutral.
+When we orient to neutral, it creates a separated 'me' who orients to an objectified 'neutral' that apparently dwells over there.
+Orienting to something 'over there' is an efferent ego recoil strategy that separates us from the actual living neutral inside us as our Silent Partner.
+By engaging the dualistic relational field of efference, we separate ourselves from the client and the neutral.
+A dualistic relational field replaces the paradoxical field of mutuality that Becker considers an essential practice in his Silent Partner.

-Dualism, offering efferent touch, and one sided contacts that are off the midline, create numerous treatment reactions when we are in an osteopathic biodynamic neutral.
+Dualistic relating, offering efferent touch, and making one sided contacts that are off the midline create numerous treatment reactions when we are in an osteopathic biodynamic neutral.

-However, treatment reactions occur - IF - a practitioner enters the osteopathic biodynamic or a post-biodynamic field.
+The treatment reactions occur IF a practitioner enters the osteopathic biodynamic or a post-biodynamic field and applies efference or one-sided holds.

-Unfortunately, treatment reactions occur in Master Class post-biodynamic fields when practitioners do not give up their prior training and they refuse to follow the practice boundaries, and do not drop into a biodynamic or a post-biodynamic neutral (for more context, read Unethical Conduct below).
+Unfortunately, I observed treatment reactions occur in a Master Class post-biodynamic field when practitioners refuse to give up their prior training and they do not follow the practice boundaries I offer.
+They also do not drop into a biodynamic or a post-biodynamic neutral (for more context, read Unethical Conduct below).

-Unethical Practitioner Conduct occurs when we are dualistic, efferent, and off the midline, all of which closes down the neutral field, and triggers nervous system activity.
-Again, these reactions occurs in a biodynamic or post-biodynamic field (room), and the subsequent efferent static that is practitioner created, shuts down the neutral and causes treatment reactions.
+Unethical Practitioner Conduct occurs because we are dualistic, efferent, and we make contacts that are off the midline ... all of which closes down the biodynamic neutral field, which triggers nervous system activity.
+Again, these reactions occur in a biodynamic or post-biodynamic field (due to a 'room' mismatch).
+A practitioner's efferent static shuts down the biodynamic neutral and causes treatment reactions.

-Practitioners who argued also defied the post-biodynamic practice boundaries
+The practitioners who argued did not heed the post-biodynamic practice boundaries

 Some teachers and seasoned practitioners were so arrogant that they refused to follow instructions.
-1) som did not practice the heart opening meditation (key exercise); 2) others bypassed the meditation practices; 3) did not prepare meditatively before touching; 4) did not practice non-efference during the session exchanges; 6) breached the post-biodynamic practice boundaries I gave to them on how to be non-efferent; 7) continued to offer one-sided hand contacts after I specifically named and asked everyone in class to not offer in our post-biodynamic group field.
+1) some did not practice the heart opening meditation as instructed (key exercise); 2) others bypassed the meditation practices; 3) some did not prepare meditatively before touching; 4) others did not practice non-efference during the session exchanges; 6) they breached the post-biodynamic practice boundaries that I gave to them on how to be non-efferent; 7) practitioners continued to offer one-sided hand contacts after I specifically named it and asked everyone in class to not offer that contact in our post-biodynamic group field.

-Unfortunately a number of practitioners on the table who were trashed due to the lack of ethics of these people.
+Unfortunately a number of practitioners were trashed on the table due to the lack of ethics of these so-called biodynamic practitioners.

 "biodynamic osteopaths insist that one sided contacts